 We must act appropriately with the information we obtain and hold, and with the systems we use and access.
-How you use our systems, telephony, email and intranet is important for our reputation and the trust of our customers.
+How our systems, devices, telephony, email and intranet is used is important for our reputation and the trust of our customers.
 This Acceptable Usage Policy covers the security and use of all IT equipment.
 This policy applies to all employees, Councillors, voluntary workers, agency staff and contractors.